 Christ Congregational began in the 1950’s when the minister of First Congregational Church on Pueblo’s south side envisioned a liberal protestant church to serve the Christian community on the north side of town.

-Designed by Elizabeth Wright Ingram, granddaughter of Frank Lloyd Wright, Christ Congregational, UCC opened the doors to its new building in 1958.
-The church sits on land donated by Frank Bonforte, developer of the Belmont area of Pueblo.
+Designed by Elizabeth Wright Ingram, granddaughter of Frank Lloyd Wright, Christ Congregational UCC opened the doors to its new building in 1958.
+The church sits on land donated by John Bonforte, developer of the Belmont area of Pueblo.

-From its inception, CCUCC has served as a liberal and progressive representative in the Pueblo Christian community.
-It was the first congregation in Pueblo to hire a woman minister, the first in Pueblo to hire an openly gay minister, is an open and affirming church, and has been an active leader in social justice causes within the community.
+From its inception, CCUCC served as a liberal and progressive representative in the Pueblo Christian community.
+It was the first congregation in Pueblo to hire a woman minister, the first in Pueblo to hire an openly gay Pastor, is an open and affirming church, has been , and remains, an active leader in social justice causes within the community.